pspete/IdentityCommand/docs/collections/_commands/Get-IDUserSecurityQuestion.md

 ```

 ## DESCRIPTION
-Despite its "User" naming, this returns the tenant-wide security question **policy** (`AnswerMinLength`/`MaxQuestions`/`MinAdminQuestions`/`MinUserQuestions`/`Questions`) applied to the current session's tenant - not a specific user's answered questions.
-The underlying `UserMgmt/GetSecurityQuestions` endpoint takes no per-user scoping.
+Returns the security question policy (`AnswerMinLength`/`MaxQuestions`/`MinAdminQuestions`/`MinUserQuestions`) together with the current session user's own configured security questions (`Questions`).
+There's no `-ID`/`-Username` parameter - scoping to "the current user" comes from the authenticated session itself, confirmed live: a question added to one account via `Set-IDUserSecurityQuestion` shows up in that same account's `Questions` when this is run.
 This is distinct from `Get-IDTenantSecurityQuestion`, which returns the tenant's admin security questions.

 ## EXAMPLES